 There are many possible reasons why your dog may be barking, whether it’s in the day or during the night, but it all comes down to one explanation; your dog is trying to communicate in some way.

 Sometimes your dog is excited to see you, and other times they are warning you that they’re in distress in some way.
-Listening to what the pattern of your dog’s barking should give you an idea of what they are trying to say, as Psychology Today explains.
+Listening to what the pattern of your dog’s barking should give you an idea of what they are trying to say, as the American Kennel Club explains.

 - Brief, high-pitched barking when your dog sees you is typically your dog’s way of saying hello, and expressing that they’re delighted to see you.
 It’s the equivalent of, “Hey!
 It’s been so long!
 Great to see you!”
 The fact that it’s only been two minutes and you just nipped to the convenience store is neither here nor there.